tedhavelka/directory-bookmarker/README.md

 [ ]  add summary report of number of bookmark groups defined, their names, first few entries

-- 2021-08-14 MON -

-[ ]  script review and clean up, line by line

-[ ]  factor to separate file amendments to $PATH env variable

-[ ]  factor to separate file declarations and assignments to custom env variables

-- 2021-09-24 FRI -

-[ ]  add support for paths which contain white space

 A summary comment on directory bookmarker "to do" tasks, there are as of 2021 August four areas of script action which contributor Ted looking to factor into separate shell scripts.
 These script actions include: